Post title or brief description

 Swimmers spread across the brilliant blue shallows of Kathisma beach while sunbathers rest under scattered umbrellas on the wide pebbly shore, a limestone headland closing off the far end

-What Kathisma Beach Is Like
+What Kathisma Beach Is Actually Like

 A curved wooden lattice arch flanked by potted palms leads onto a beach club's straw-umbrella terrace, turquoise water filling the gap beyond rows of sunbeds